 Effective Methods to Return a Parrot to Its Cage

 Backing a parrot into a cage is effective

 Truly, living with a precocious parrot entails coming up with inventive methods to elicit compliance.
-A parrot is not only smart but can be very, very determined.
-At all times, owners should deal perceptively ad kindly with their feathered friends, while retaining the upper hand.
+A parrot is not only smart but also can be very, very determined.
+At all times, owners should deal perceptively and kindly with their feathered friends—while retaining the upper hand.

 © 2017 Athlyn Green